Royce Lewis Preview, Player Props: Twins vs. Guardians

 Guardians Pitching Rankings

-- The Guardians have the sixth-ranked team ERA among all MLB pitching staffs (3.90).
+- The Guardians' 3.88 team ERA ranks fifth among all MLB pitching staffs.

-- Guardians pitchers combine to allow the fourth-fewest home runs in baseball (140 total, 1.1 per game).
+- Guardians pitchers combine to give up 142 home runs (1.1 per game), the fifth-fewest in baseball.

-- In his most recent outing on Thursday against the Los Angeles Dodgers, the righty tossed 4 1/3 innings, giving up five earned runs while surrendering eight hits.
+- In his most recent appearance on Friday, the right-hander tossed six innings against the Toronto Blue Jays, allowing two earned runs while surrendering six hits.

+- The 24-year-old has amassed a 3.01 ERA and 8.8 strikeouts per nine innings across 21 games this season, while giving up a batting average of .237 to opposing hitters.

 © 2023 Data Skrive.
 All rights reserved.